10 Countries that love Edible Insects! Who Eats Edible Insects? (Part 1)

 What a healthy addition to dinner!

-France have become well-known for their escargot (no, they’re not strictly insects, but they’re still going in our list!), with 40-60 thousand tons of it being eaten every year.
+France has become well-known for their escargot (no, they’re not strictly insects, but they’re still going in our list!), with 40-60 thousand tons of it being eaten every year.

 Served as an appetiser, these snails are bred in one of France’s 200 snail farms or over in Greece and loved for worldwide for being tasty and satisfying.